howardsolutions/http-server-ts/README.md

 That's a lot better than storing JWTs in the browser's local storage, where it's easily accessible to any JavaScript running on the page.

 </details>

+# Authorization

+While authentication is about verifying who a user is, authorization is about verifying WHAT a user is allowed to do.

+For example, a hypothetical YouTuber ThePrimeagen should be allowed to edit and delete the videos on his account, and everyone should be allowed to view them.
+Another absolutely-not-real YouTuber TEEJ should be able to view ThePrimeagen's videos, but not edit or delete them.

+Authorization logic is just the code that enforces these kinds of rules.